oephi/Mentor-Find/README.md

 * To StackExchange and IRC for providing additional support.

 # Questions & Answers
-This project was motivated by a class assignment, as as a requirement of it answers to the specified questions are below.
+This project was motivated by a class assignment, and as a requirement of it answers to the specified questions are below.

 **1. What is the need (i.e. challenge) that you will be addressing in your project?**
 It is difficult to find mentors both online and offline to teach skills that people seek.
 It is even more difficult to market yourself as a mentor and find clients.